zkrylbntz/didit-reddit-upvote-example/README.md

 ## Setup instructions

-1. Fork the repository and clone your fork to your local machine
+1. Fork the repository (check "copy the main branch only") and clone your fork to your local machine
 2. Run `npm install`
 3. Create a `.env.local` file in the root directory and add the following environment variables:
    - `DATABASE_URL` - the URL of your Postgres database (eg. the Supabase connection string)